sermon: God's Law in Our Mouths

 Given 15-Apr-14; Sermon #1207A; 75 minutes

-Richard Ritenbaugh, indicating that there are many flashpoints between the greater Church of God and nominal Christianity, suggests that perhaps one of the most significant differences concerns the place and purpose of God's Law.
+There are many flashpoints between the greater Church of God and nominal Christianity.
+Perhaps one of the most significant differences concerns the place and purpose of God's Law.
 The carnal mind hates and despises God's Law.
 The Protestant doctrine of grace has an antinomian core, thinking that justification is a synonym for sanctification and salvation, ruling out any need for works.
 The Law was not nailed to the cross; the handwriting of ordinances (the record of our sins) was nailed to the cross.
 The Law shows us the boundary markers, serving as a protective hedge.
 Sadly, morality and 'moralism' are looked upon in many sectors of Protestantism as pejorative terms, juxtaposed in a false dichotomy with the gospel.
 We do not keep the Law to save ourselves, but keeping the Law is a major part of the Gospel, our guide to show us how to live our lives, helping us to stay in unity with the King.
 Nominal Christianity has rejected God's Law, the Sabbath, and God's Holy Days, all of which provide guidelines for our spiritual journey toward the Kingdom of God, following Jesus Christ with the help of God's Holy Spirit.
 Eating unleavened bread symbolizes taking in what is good and pure, purging out the old leaven and becoming a new lump—the new man.
 We have a part to play in forging the new man.
 The Feast of Unleavened Bread reminds us that God did the vast majority of the work, that God intends that His Law be in our mouths (not done away), and that these days are to be kept annually and in perpetuity.
 God's Word is available to us, enabling us to ingest it daily, making it part of our hearts and minds, enabling us to edify others and modeling it in our lives.
 God supplies the Word and the Spirit to put us on the same wavelength as He is on, working from the same playbook.
 We are being groomed to be the Bride of Christ.

 As you all know, the faithful churches of God have their theological differences with the doctrines of nominal Christianity, both Protestants and Catholics.
 We differ on many points and many details, chief among them being the Sabbath doctrine and the holy days.
 The trinity is one that we do not agree with them.
 We believe in the Holy Spirit but we do not believe that the Holy Spirit is a separate third person in the Godhead.
 We do not believe quite the same as they do about the after-life.
 We do believe that there will be one, but it is different from going to either heaven or hell.
 We believe in the resurrections.
 The place in the significance of God’s law is a big one that we disagree with those churches on.